jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-02.md

 ## Objective

-Explore the foundations of **non-linear video editing** and learn how to conceptually plan an experimental video composition using only the photographs from Part 1.
+Explore the foundations of **non-linear video editing**.

-This session is about **learning the editing environment**, understanding basic tools, and **developing your artistic and technical vision**—you will not create a full video yet.
+This session is about **learning Da Vinci Resolve**: understanding basic and more advance tools.

 ---